VU-ASE/rover/docs/03-roverctl/02-installation.md

 ## Install pre-built binaries (recommended)

-Linux and macOS users (both amd64 and arm64) can install our pre-built binaries using our installation script.
+Linux and macOS users (both amd64 and arm64) can install our pre-built binaries using the provided installation script.
 This script will detect your system and add `roverctl` to your `PATH` automatically:

 ```bash
 # Install latest